zoicware/ZOICWARE/UpdateNotes.md

 - added disable resume to win11 tweaks this will prevent cross device resume from running forcing windows to fall back to the old startmenu process

-- added os install date to winfetch to see how old ur install is
+- added os install date to winfetch to see how old your install is

 - fixed enabling services not enabling all bluetooth services